anandwana001/android-interview/README.md

  - Explain the Android push notification system.
  - How LiveData is different from ObservableField?
  - What is the difference between setValue and postValue in LiveData?
+ - What is process death?
+ - What is ViewModelScope and How does it work internally?

 ### Lifecycle
  - How to keep a video maintain a playing state when we rotate the screen?